Can Cats Suffer from Mental Disorders?

 Image Credits: Pixabay

-Mental illnesses are mental health conditions that interfere with our thoughts, perceptions, behaviors, and decision making.
+Mental illnesses are mental health conditions that interfere with our thoughts, perceptions, behaviors, and decision-making.
 These conditions may strain our work/social/family life.
-A sizeable chunk of the human population suffers from one or the other mental health issue.
+A sizeable chunk of the human population suffers from one or the other mental health issues.
 Mental illnesses are treated with medication and therapy, which enable the person with a mental health condition to cope with their condition and adjust to life better.

 Many believe that cats, as well as other animals, suffer from mental health complaints too.
 However, unfortunately, adequate research has not been conducted on cat mental health, and for this reason, diagnoses cannot be properly made.
 Vets do, however, take certain measures to determine the presence of mental health conditions in cats.